 - Appointing an Arts Advocacy Board Member who champions our mission to local, state and national decision-makers

 Inspired by the Fluxus movement of the 1960s that blended Neo-Dada and literature with urban planning, architecture and avant-garde performances, Fluxus packets use printmaking and clear, quantifiable research about the region’s arts sector to advocate for arts and culture while educating the public about the importance of arts.
-The Fluxus Project has been recently featured on Printeresting.org.
+The Fluxus Project was featured on Printeresting.org.

 The Fluxus Project is thankful for the the Ohio Arts Council and the George Gund Foundations support for this project.